smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 * [Google fonts](https://fonts.google.com/) - Launched in 2010 Google Fonts is a library of 1,023 free licensed font families.
 * [Font Awesome](https://fontawesome.com/) - Font Awesome is a font and icon toolkit based on CSS and Less.
 It was made by Dave Gandy for use with Bootstrap, and later was incorporated into the BootstrapCDN.
 Font Awesome has a 38% market share among those websites that use third-party font scripts on their platform.
 * [YouTube](https://www.youtube.com/) links - I used a link to a product review that is hosted on YouTube about a product that the company Dirt Be Gone offered to customers.
-* [External Link](https://keysafe.co.uk/c500-keysafe.html#:~:text=The%20Supra%20C500%20coded%20Key,box%2C%20then%20look%20no%20further) to a third party website that has all of the technical details about a product that Dirt Be Gone offers to customers.
+* [External Link](https://keysafe.co.uk/c500-keysafe.html#:~:text=The%20Supra%20C500%20coded%20Key,box%2C%20then%20look%20no%20further) - to a third party website that has all of the technical details about a product that Dirt Be Gone offers to customers.
+* [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiAi_D_BRApEiwASslbJ_NXgCJLhWQ06W9sA_HcnQ4agJM5EJa4wWRNrXu6oJbIoz_zaiVBaRoCAScQAvD_BwE)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.
 >
 ## **4. Testing**

 ### **The NavBar**

-Created a Navbar using Bootstrap.
+* Created a Navbar using Bootstrap.
 I did this because it will allow the site to work on mobile, iPad and desktop and it will easier to set when these points come into play.
 * The company logo will be displayed on the left, and the menu items will be populated on the right.
 * I have decided that the NavBar menu will collapse from a list into the dropdown hamburger menu from md screen size and below.
 * When i created the navbar the menu items were appearing on the left right next to the main logo, i don't like this look, i pushed them to the right by inserting ml-auto into the following line of code: